emarcey/cicerone/glossary/brewing/terms.md

 	* oak not used to flavor beer; Marston's use neutral barrels
 	* very labor and capital intensive
 	* cleaning is difficult
+* **Calcium:** a compound useful for human nutrition and the brewing of good beer
+	* alpha-amylase is one of the key enzymes that converts starch to sugar, and it requires calcium to work
+	* during mash, calcium acidifies mash and wort
+	* yeast requires calcium for proper floculation
+	* also helps to prevent gushing
+	* plus, calcium + counterion can cause flavore effects
-* **Calcium Carbonate:** (CaCO3) precipitate of bicarbonate, which is a key measure of temporary water hardness, sometimes referred to as alkalinity of water
+* **Calcium Carbonate:** ($CaCO_3$) precipitate of bicarbonate, which is a key measure of temporary water hardness, sometimes referred to as alkalinity of water
 	* high water hardness in brewing is generally considered negative, as it can impart a harsh bitterness, especially when combined with aggressive hopping
 	* removal/reduction often desired
 		* done by heating or adding acid